Level: Beginner

 Mouse

-Mouse input is detected through 3 different states.
+Mouse Input is detected through 3 different states.

 Pressed and Released are one-off “events” - they fire once per that action, whereas “down” is a constant state that can be checked.